+SCIENCE 6

-SCIENCE 6 This course emphasizes problem solving using an inquiry-based approach with a focus on physical science.
+This course emphasizes problem solving using an inquiry-based approach with a focus on physical science.
 Content strands include scientific investigations and reasoning, whereby students conduct laboratory and field investigations on the following concepts: matter and energy, force, motion, and energy types, earth and space, and organisms and the environment.
 Mathematics and technology are embedded in this curriculum.
 Overarching concepts include change and constancy, patterns and cycles, systems, models, and scale.

 SCIENCE 6 SCIENCE 6 Dual Language/Spanish Immersion PreAP/GT SCIENCE 6 GT/ PreAP PACE It is typical to explore units within the content strands for sixth grade in four to six week time frame.
 This curriculum mirrors the 6 th grade Science course; however, instruction and student work is primarily in Spanish only.
-Language program goals are integrated throughout.
 It is typical to explore units with the content strands for sixth grade in three to five week time frame.

+SCIENCE 7

+COURSE ESCRIPTION

-SCIENCE 7 COURSE This course emphasizes problem solving using an inquiry-based approach with a focus on organisms and the environment.
-Content strands are emphasized with more depth at the 7th grade level to include scientific investigations and reasoning , whereby the student conducts laboratory and field investigations on the following concepts: matter and energy , force, motion, and energy types , earth and space , and organisms and the environment .
+This course emphasizes problem solving using an inquiry-based approach with a focus on organisms and the environment.
+Content strands are emphasized with more depth at the 7th grade level to include scientific investigations and reasoning, whereby the student conducts laboratory and field investigations on the following concepts: matter and energy, force, motion, and energy types, earth and space, and organisms and the environment.
 Mathematics and technology are embedded in this curriculum.
-Overarching concepts include change and SCIENCE 7 SCIENCE 7 Dual Language/Spanish Immersion PreAP/GT S CIENCE 7 GT/ PreAP PACE It is typical to explore un within the content strand a three week time frame grade Science however, ins student work Spanish only with ypical to explore units the content strands in o three-week time es.
+Overarching concepts include change and constancy, patterns and cycles, systems, models, and scale.

+SCIENCE 7 SCIENCE 7 Dual Language/Spanish Immersion PreAP/GT SCIENCE 7 GT/ PreAP PACE It is typical to explore units within the content strands in a three week time frames.
+This curriculum mirrors the 7 th grade Science course; however, instruction and student work is primarily in Spanish only.
+It is typical to explore units with the content strands in two to three-week time frames.

-SCIENCE 8 COURSE DESCRIPTION This course emphasizes problem solving using an inquiry-based approach with a focus on earth and space science.
+SCIENCE 8 COURSE This course emphasizes problem solving using an inquiry-based approach with a focus on earth and space science.
 Content strands are emphasized with more depth at the 8th grade level to include scientific investigations and reasoning, whereby the student conducts laboratory and field investigations on the following concepts: matter and energy, force, motion, and energy types, earth and space, and organisms and the environment.
 Mathematics and technology are embedded in this curriculum.
 Overarching concepts include change and constancy, patterns and cycles, systems, models, and scale.
 SCIENCE 8 SCIENCE 8 GT/ PreAP PACE It is typical to explore units within the content strands for eighth grade in two to three week time frames.
 It is typical to explore units within the content strands for eighth grade in one and a half to two week time frames.